IsmayelAlam/ismayelalam/README.md

 **Passionate freelance full-stack web developer transforming ideas into engaging digital experiences.
 Dedicated to creating innovative solutions that empower creativity.
 Let's collaborate to bring your ideas to life!**

-- 🔭 I’m currently working on [Stack Overflow clone](http://stackOverflow.ismayelalam.com)
+- 🔭 I’m currently working as a full-stack web developer at a Swedish startup
 - 🌱 I’m currently learning **Rust**
 - 📫 Reach me at **ismayelalam0@gmail.com**